 When you start a new job, you may be required to sign a non-compete agreement by your new employer.
-These clauses are designed to protect the best interests of your employer by preventing you from exploiting or exposing trade secrets if you ever go to work for one of their competitors.
-However, in some cases this non-compete clause may actually inhibit your ability to seek employment and earn a living.
-If you feel as though you may be unfairly restricted by a non-compete clause, it is important to seek assistance from a skilled New Canaan employment lawyer.
+These agreements are designed to protect the best interests of your employer by preventing you from exploiting the confidential information or trade secrets you acquired if you ever go to work for one of their competitors.
+However, in some cases non-compete agreements may actually inhibit your ability to seek employment and earn a living.
+If you feel as though you may be unfairly restricted by a non-compete agreement, it is important to seek assistance from a skilled New Canaan employment lawyer.

-At the Brickley Law, Attorney Ann Halan Brickley has the knowledge and experience you need in your corner.
-Having represented clients throughout Fairfield County, Attorney Brickley has protected the rights and best interests of employees against questionable employer practices.
-We understand the importance of getting through your issue quickly and getting your life back to normal, meaning we will work hard to come to a resolution that will make you completely satisfied in the most efficient manner possible.
+At Brickley Law, Attorney Ann Brickley has the knowledge and experience you need in your corner.
+Having represented clients throughout Fairfield County and Connecticut, Attorney Brickley has protected the rights and best interests of employees against questionable employer practices.

 Is Your Non-Compete Clause Legitimate?

-Non-compete clauses are often disapproved by courts because many of them are drafted in ways that are unreasonably restrictive.
-Therefore it is important when you find yourself running into trouble or facing a lawsuit due to a previously signed non-compete agreement, it is important to have your case reviewed by an experienced attorney.
+Non-compete agreements are often thrown out by courts because many of them are drafted in ways that are unreasonably restrictive.
+It is important to have your non-compete agreement reviewed by an experienced attorney.

-Have questions about a non-compete clause?
+Have questions about a non-compete compete?
 Contact Brickley Law

 Ready to get started?